-- 1. Access shall be designed in profile and grading and located to achieve the required sight distance measured in each direction along the public road while maintaining adequate distances from adjacent driveways and intersections. - 2.
-Measurements: for purposes of the sight distance standards, the following provisions shall apply: - a.
+1. Access shall be designed in profile and grading and located to achieve the required sight distance measured in each direction along the public road while maintaining adequate distances from adjacent driveways and intersections.

+- 2. Measurements: for purposes of the sight distance standards, the following provisions shall apply: - a.
 The sight distance shall be based on the posted speed limit - b.
 Sight distance is measured to and from the point on the centerline of the proposed access that is located ten (10) feet from the edge of traveled way.
-The height of the hypothetical person's view is considered to be three and a half (31⁄2) feet above the pavement and the height of the object being viewed is considered to be four and a quarter (41⁄4) foot above the pavement. - c.
+The height of the hypothetical person's view is considered to be three and a half (31⁄2) feet above the pavement and the height of the object being viewed is considered to be four and a half (41⁄4) feet above the pavement. - c.
 Where truck traffic from the development onto the public road is expected to be significant (e.g., industrial parks, warehousing operations, etc.) increase sight distance by 50 percent.
-Height of eye should be six (6) feet with height of object no more than four and a quarter (41⁄4) feet. - d.
-Where recreational vehicle traffic from the development onto the public road is expected to be significant (as from a campground) increase sight distance by twenty-five percent (25%).
-Height of eye should be at three and a half (31⁄2) feet with height of object no more than four and a quarter (41⁄4) feet.

-3. Driveway and intersection road placement shall be such that an exiting vehicle has an unobstructed sight distance according to the following schedule:
+Height ofeye should be 6 feet with height of object no more than 41⁄4 feet. - d.
+Where recreational vehicle traffic from the development onto the public road is expected to be significant (as from a campground) increase sight distance by 25 percent.
+Height of eye shouldbe at 31⁄2 feet with height of object no more than 41⁄4 feet. - 3.
+Driveway and intersection road placement shall be such that an exiting vehicle has an unobstructed sight distance according to the following schedule: